Contents

 The key difference is accessibility and visibility.
 Verified Activities are open to all Discord users, while Unverified Activities are restricted to developers and testers.

-While you are developing and testing your Activity, keeping your Activity unverified is the best option as they are only playable by the developers on the team and app testers who are explicitly invited to test them.
-They are also only able to be launched in servers with less than 25 members.
+While you are developing and testing your Activity, keeping it unverified is the best option.
+It is only playable by the team's developers and app testers who are explicitly invited to test it.
+It can also only be launched in servers with less than 25 members.

 ⚠️ It's crucial to only test Activities from developers you trust.
 For more information on Unverified Activity Safety, check out this article.